apache/mesos/docs/getting-started.md

 Mesos runs on Linux (64 Bit) and Mac OS X (64 Bit).

+For full support of process isolation under Linux a recent kernel >=3.10 is required.

 ### Ubuntu 14.04

 Following are the instructions for stock Ubuntu 14.04.
 If you are using a different OS, please install the packages accordingly.